VESM2VT/Efni/Skynjarar/7SegmentDisplay.md

 <!--
 ### Punktar
 -  First step: Set all segments off, this helps to reduce the ghosting you see (`sevseg.blank();`).
+-  athcheck if resistorsOnSegments = true or false
 -->

 <!--